The cachexia (hydrazine sulphate) treatment

 Dr. Joseph Gold looked at the chemical process of glycogenesis and determined that, if he inhibited the PEP CK enzyme (much too large a word for anyone to try to pronounce), he could stop the process.
 Voila, he came up with hydrazine sulphate, a substance that is made cheaply, simple to use, fuels military rockets and shrinks tumors.
 In his early animal studies, Dr Gold showed that, in greater than fifty percent of cancerous animals, he was able to stop the process of glycogenesis, end the cachexia, and the animals began gaining weight.
 With sugars cut off to the tumor, the tumors began shrinking.

 One option to help hydrazine sulphate stop this cycle is alkalinity.
-Cesium chloride (and a few other minerals), the most common substance to make cancer cells alkaline in an alkaline treatment program, has been proven by Dr. A. Keith Brewer, Ph.D., to get into cancer cells, when other nutrients cannot.
-The cesium chloride:
+Cesium chloride (and a few other minerals), the most common substance to make cancer cells alkaline in an alkaline treatment program, has been theorized by Dr. A. Keith Brewer, Ph.D., to get into cancer cells, when other nutrients cannot.
+The claims state that cesium chloride:

 - makes the cancer cell alkaline,